openhwgroup/cva6/docs/04_cv32a6_design/source/port_frontend.rst

 ..
-   Copyright 2021 Thales DIS design services SAS Licensed under the Solderpad Hardware Licence, Version 2.0 (the "License");
+   Copyright 2024 Thales DIS France SAS
+   Licensed under the Solderpad Hardware Licence, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.
    SPDX-License-Identifier: Apache-2.0 WITH SHL-2.0